IntelligentVoice/training/L1-L2-support-training-Aug24/4-create-IV-scale-sets.md

 Creating the Application Insights
 --
 Follow [the instructions](https://support.intelligentvoice.com/hc/en-us/articles/23612526692371-Azure-Autoscaling-Setup#AzureAutoscalingSetup-Step1.CreateanApplicationInsightresource) and get the instrumentation key.
+Record the name you used for your Application Insights, for this workbook we will assume *TrainingAppInsight*

 Configuration change to add gearmanstats to the installation --